bgoonz/gists-revamp/by-extension/markdown/front-end-drameworks.md

 ## Baseline

-> Baseline is a framework built around the idea of a “real” baseline grid.
+> Baseline is a framework built around the idea of a “real " baseline grid.

 Built with typographic standards in mind, Baseline makes it easy to develop a website with a pleasing grid and good typography.
 Baseline starts with several files to reset the browser’s default behavior, build a basic typographic layout — including style for HTML forms and new HTML 5 elements — and build a simple grid system.